Spikhalskiy/plan-a-hike/docs/Hiking_Time_Estimator_UI_Plugin.md

 Above the options, this popup should have a Mode Toggle, representing the current configuration and allowing user to switch between "Day Hike" and "Backpacking" modes.

 When a user changes anything in the configuration popup, the displayed estimates and details in the hover tooltip should be immediately updated accordingly.

+When the configuration window popup opens, it should read the current configuration from the page and set the toggle and inputs accordingly before rendering them.
+So the users don't see UI elements changing from their default state immediately after opening the popup.

 ## Hover